mattermost/docs/source/process/community-process.rst

 3. Respond:

-  - Include a link to related documentation in your response (eg Jira ticket, feature request, etc.)
+  - Include a link to related documentation in your response (eg Jira ticket, feature proposal, etc.)
   - If there is no related documentation, write the documentation and include the link in your response:

     - For reproducible bugs, create a Jira ticket
     - For product questions or troubleshooting, update docs.mattermost.com if appropriate
-    - For feature requests, ask them to `create a feature request <https://www.mattermost.org/feature-ideas/>`_ and post the link back
+    - For feature proposals, ask them to `create a feature proposal <https://www.mattermost.org/feature-ideas/>`_ and post the link back

   - If appropriate, ask if the community member would be interested in contributing the feature / bug fix